-By automating key processes, using ERP-embedded applications and open APIs, the Marco Polo Network reduces friction, risk, errors, time and costs for all parties, providing them with a simple and efficient way to interact and financing trade.
+By automating key processes, using cloud-based solutions and open APIs, the Marco Polo Network reduces friction, risk, errors, time and costs for all parties, providing them with a simple and efficient way to interact and financing trade.

 Supply Chain Finance has been on an incredible journey since the first iteration back in the late eighties.
 But it continues to evolve and adapt to our new digital world.
 The Marco Polo Network is transforming the world of Supply Chain Finance and taking it to another level.

 What’s is the goal?
 Simply to make trade and working capital finance smarter, more transparent, and better connected.

 Latest News & Resources